jjcurrado/dnd/README.md

 4. open `localhost:8000` in your browser to view the application
 5. run docker compose -f compose.yml down to stop the postgres server

+Note:
+There is currently no loading screen to know when the character creation is in progress.
+Having openAI generate spell text will be the most time/token expensive part of the process.
+The solution I've implemented is storing this data in the SQL database so that is only generated once.
+That being said if you make a spell caster and you have not already generated the information for the spells that it gives it will take quite a while, just be patient!

 ## A Long List of Future Features That May or May Not Get Done at Any Point
 - [ ] login